 Research summary

-As Canada Research Chair in GIS, Geospatial Big Data and Digital Geohumanities, Dr. Luke Bergmann aims to change how we use GIS to study social and environmental complexities in our globalizing world.
-In particular, he and his research team are studying how global economic and environmental change intersect and how diseases like influenza are evolving differently today.
-Their research will help researchers, policy-makers and the public understand global challenges that cross both borders and academic disciplines.
+He and his team are conducting foundational research to establish “relational” geographic computation.
+This will support the study of complex globalized geographical phenomena and shed light on how global economic and environmental change intersect and how diseases like influenza spread.
+Ultimately, their research will help researchers, policy-makers and the public understand global challenges that cross both borders and academic disciplines.